braincow/ruuvi2iotcore/README.md

 ## Controlling the process from IoT Core

 Few commands can be issued to the running ruuvi2iotcore process remotely.
-By sending one of following commands:
+By sending one of following commands through IoT Core:

 * ```{"command": "pause"}``` will pause relay of Ruuvi tag beacons to IoT Core (if collecting).
 * ```{"command": "collect"}``` will continue relay of Ruuvi tag beacons to IoT Core (if paused).